Everett W. Anderson

 Everett W. Anderson (July 12, 1839 - February 4, 1917) was an American soldier who received the Medal of Honor for valor during the American Civil War.

 Biography

 Anderson served in the American Civil War in Company M, 15th Pennsylvania Cavalry for the Union Army.
 He received the Medal of Honor on December 3, 1894.
-He is the grandson of Isaac Anderson (congressman).
+He is the grandson of Isaac Anderson.